National Anthem Ordinance

 The National Anthem Ordinance is an ordinance of Hong Kong intended to criminalise "insults to the national anthem of China" ("March of the Volunteers").
-It is a local law in response to the Law of the People’s Republic of China on the National Anthem (the National Anthem Law).
+It is a local law in response to the National Anthem Law of the People's Republic of China.

 Chinese Communist Party General Secretary Xi Jinping made a speech regarding the national anthem legislation in early 2017.
 The ordinance commenced on 12 June 2020.

 Content

 The ordinance consists of 6 parts.

 Part 1 serves as the preliminary, explicitly defining concepts such as “national anthem” and “national flag”.

 Part 2 dictates regulations regarding the playing and singing of the national anthem, for example compelling citizens to “stand solemnly and deport themselves with dignity” during the playing of the national anthem.

 Part 3 depicts the protection of the national anthem.
 It prohibits citizens from using the national anthem in certain settings, such as for commercial purposes or as background music.
 It also bans citizens from insulting the national anthem in any way, such as altering its lyrics or singing it in a distorted way.

 Part 4 concerns the promotion of the national anthem.
 It dictates that primary and secondary educations must incorporate the national anthem in their curriculum, including its singing, history and the etiquette regarding it.
 It also requires all sound and television broadcasters to play the national anthem when requested by the Communication Authority.

 Part 5 contains supplementary provisions.
 It states that in case of inconsistencies between this ordinance and the Law of the People's Republic of China on National Anthem adopted by the NPC, this ordinance should be applied.

 Part 6 contains consequential amendments to other ordinances, for example adding passages regarding the use of national anthem to the Trade Marks Ordinance.